 Freemium or premium, that is the question

-Successful implementation of in-app purchases for your app means that you are free of this problem as you can keep the key aspects of your app… well, free for all, which, in turn, will attract you more users.
+Successful implementation of in-app purchases for your app means that you are free of this problem as you can keep the key aspects of your app… well, free for all, which, in turn, will attract more users.
 An app monetized through in-app purchases feels like it’s offering its users the full app experience no matter whether they commit to any purchases or not.
-Purchases then feel like individual upgrades à la carte, and a user decides for themselves whether they want them or not, allowing them to customize their app to their heart’s content without feeling like they are being forced to pay a monthly fee to access functionalities that they might not need or want in their entirety.
+Purchases then feel like individual upgrades à la carte, and users can decide for themselves whether they want them or not, allowing them to customize their app experience to their heart’s content without feeling like they are being forced to pay a monthly fee to access functionalities that they might not need or want in their entirety.
 Put simply, in-app purchases give users more liberty in deciding how to experience your app.

 But as always, there are many caveats.
 Many apps implement both subscriptions and purchases, others prefer to implement only one of these monetization models or opt for a different monetization strategy altogether.